 In a glass of water with a standard 4 drop dosage, brandy wins.
 It makes water taste like really good water.
 Vinegar has a slight vinegar taste that cats and kids are not generally fans of.
 I doubt either preservative would be perceptible in any flavored drink.

 "Wait wait wait!
 You're giving brandy to cats and kids?"
 Let's put this in perspective.
-In a 1 oz flower essence bottle, half the volume will be brandy.
-Brandy itself is 40% alcohol by volume.
+In a 1 oz flower essence bottle, 20% of the volume will be alcohol.
 You need 2-4 drops for a dosage and it will be diluted in a glass of water or other choice beverage.
 How big a glass is up to you.
 I also doubt you're going to down all that at once.

 Have you ever had a glass of orange juice?
 I'd be more concerned about your blood alcohol levels from that than properly dosed essences.
 You will get more alcohol in your bloodstream through the natural process of digestion and fermentation of food.
 No one's getting drunk off flower essences.

 I was at an event where the cops came and shut down the Kombucha stand for serving alcohol but they let me stay.
 If you are concerned about the alcohol content of an essence, to be fair, you should also eliminate baked goods containing vanilla or other natural flavor extracts, (2/3rds remain after cooking) mouthwash, dijon mustard, malt vinegar, wine vinegar and cooking spray.